OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-screen-share.md

 ./create_image.sh
 ```

-This script will create an image named `openvidu/openvidu-insecure-js-screen-share-demo:X.Y.Z`.
-If you want to create an image with a different name, you can change its name [here](https://github.com/OpenVidu/openvidu-tutorials/blob/c1b9fc1/openvidu-insecure-js/docker/create_image.sh#L5-L6).
-Once the openvidu-insecure-js-screen-share image has been created, you will be able to deploy it.
+This script will create an image named `openvidu/openvidu-js-screen-share-demo:X.Y.Z`.
+If you want to create an image with a different name, you can change its name [here](https://github.com/OpenVidu/openvidu-tutorials/blob/c1b9fc1/openvidu-js/docker/create_image.sh#L5-L6).
+Once the openvidu-js-screen-share image has been created, you will be able to deploy it.

 **2) Redefine the `/opt/openvidu/docker-compose.override.yml`**

-Now you will have to redefine the `/opt/openvidu/docker-compose.override.yml` in your OpenVidu deployment, and you have to take account to change the image name by your custom name (`openvidu/openvidu-insecure-js-screen-share-demo` on this sample).
+Now you will have to redefine the `/opt/openvidu/docker-compose.override.yml` in your OpenVidu deployment, and you have to take account to change the image name by your custom name (`openvidu/openvidu-js-screen-share-demo` on this sample).

 Your `docker-compose.override.yml` should look like this: